clalancette/pycdlib/docs/example-creating-udf-iso.md

 ```
 iso = pycdlib.PyCdlib()
-iso.new(udf=True)
+iso.new(udf='2.60')
 ```

 Create a new PyCdlib object, and then create a new ISO with that object.
-In order to make it have UDF, we pass the argument `udf=True` to the [new](pycdlib-api.html#PyCdlib-new) method.
+In order to make it have UDF, we pass the argument `udf='2.60'` to the [new](pycdlib-api.html#PyCdlib-new) method.

 ```
 foostr = b'foo\n'